flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/integrations.md

 ## What is an integration?

 **Connecting legacy systems or third-party apps** to the engine is easily done through custom integrations.
-These can be developed using any tech stack, the only requirement is that they connect to Kafka in order to communicate with the FLOWX process engine.
+These can be developed using any tech stack, the only requirement is that they connect to Kafka in order to communicate with the FLOWX.AI process engine.

 Integrations can be used for anything from legacy APIs, custom file exchange solutions, or RPAs.